 Former workers can file for Maryland federal unemployment benefits either by submitting an internet application through the department’s Initial Claim System or by calling one of the DLLR Claim Centers.
 In any case, an MD unemployment benefits claim must be submitted by eligible applicants, and this claim must include their:

-State employees who would like to claim unemployment benefits in Maryland may be contacted by the DLLR and asked to submit additional items in support of their UI claim.
+Former employees who wish to claim unemployment benefits in Maryland may be contacted by the DLLR and asked to submit additional items in support of their UI claim.
 Unemployment applicants whose requests for UI benefits are approved will be able to collect their weekly payments with a special card called the Maryland UI Benefits Debit Card, which is issued by the DLLR.

 Note: Partially employed workers who are searching for full-time jobs can also obtain a reduced amount of weekly UI benefits in Maryland.